 Physics courses involve the study of the forces and laws of nature affecting matter, such as equilibrium, motion, momentum, and the relationships between matter and energy.
 The study of physics includes examination of sound, light, and magnetic and electric phenomena.

-AT THIS TIME WE CAN PROVIDE A TEACHER FOR SPANISH 1 ONLY.
+AT THIS TIME WE CAN PROVIDE apex CURRICULUM ONLY.
+SCHOOLS MUST PROVIDE a TEACHER of record.

 BSD Course: W201 Spanish I